 Jim has spoken to thousands of people about his favorite subject "Attitude."
 Being positive with realism is his trademark.

-He has been involved in numerous community and church activities, including the Oshkosh Junior Achievement Board of Directors, church parish council president (twice) member of Church Finance Council and chairman of a group that caused a 92 million dollar prison expansion providing over 200 jobs for one hundred years to be built in his former hometown of Waupun, WI.
+He has been involved in numerous community and church activities, including the American Legion, the Oshkosh Junior Achievement Board of Directors, church parish council president (twice) member of Church Finance Council and chairman of a group that caused a 92 million dollar prison expansion providing over 200 jobs for one hundred years to be built in his former hometown of Waupun, WI.

 He and his wife, Diane have sponsored over 30 Christian Children's Fund kids from all over the world.
-He considers his greatest accomplishment to be his successful 50-year marriage to Diane and being the father of two successful married daughters, Wendy and Heidi and grandfather to Madeline, Brendan, Michael and Lauren.
+He considers his greatest accomplishment to be his successful 53-year marriage to Diane and being the father of two successful married daughters, Wendy and Heidi and grandfather to Madeline, Brendan, Michael and Lauren.

 Mr. Coursolle is a person with a "double shot" of energy who perceives and seeks out challenge; he surrounds himself with successful people who pride themselves in getting the job done!